aogara-ds/zest_ai/work_trial/README.md

 # Building a Credit Underwriting Policy
 Work Trial for Zest AI

-Aidan O'Gara, Senior Data Scientist Candidate
+Prepared by Aidan O'Gara, Senior Data Scientist Candidate

 This work trial constructs a credit policy for a hypothetical Zest client based on customer application and loan performance data.
 The credit policy includes but does not wholly consist of a novel credit score built with XGBoost and trained on a sample client data.